USS Constitution celebrates birthday with Boston Harbor tour

 Cmdr.
 Nathaniel Shick, the Constitution's commanding officer, says the ship has served the country with distinction and he's honored to celebrate its legacy.

-The ship will turn around and return, firing another salute as it passes Coast Guard Sector Boston, the former site of the shipyard where the Constitution was built and launched in October 1797.
+On its return back to the yard, the ship was scheduled to fire another salute as it passed Coast Guard Sector Boston, the former site of the shipyard where the Constitution was built and launched in October 1797.